wotikama/nvidiafan/README.md

 open nvidiafan.sh

 ### X means temperature
-in ºC (Celsius) make sure thats the unit in which nvidia-smi outputs, else you will need to convert all the values
+Degrees in ºC (Celsius) make sure thats the unit in which nvidia-smi outputs, else you will need to convert all the values

 you can add as many intervals as you like and set also the speed to create the most perfect, beatifully engineered curve to cool your gpu in a cool way.